hqoss/rabbit_mq/README.md

 #### Produce and Consume messages

-ℹ️ Due to the asynchronous nature of the application, the order of outputs in the console may vary.
+⚠️ Due to the asynchronous nature of the application, the order of outputs in the console may vary.

 ```elixir
 iex(1)> RabbitSample.CustomerProducer.customer_created(UUID.uuid4())